Trapigtrogen/Drawpp/drawpp_guide.md

 ## <a id="drawing_functions">Drawing functions</a>

 <br>The Drawpp library provides several drawing functions.
-All of them have two overloads, one where the position and size parameters are floats, and one where they are vectors.<br>
+All of them have at least two overloads, one where the position and size parameters are floats, and one where they are vectors.<br>

 When deciding where to draw, note that the coordinate (0,0) is in the upper left corner of the window.
 The X coordinate increases to the right, and the Y coordinate increases down.<br>